-All staff employed in school must receive annual safeguarding and child protection training from the DSL via a Safeguarding Refresher presentation, usually at the commencement of the academic year.
+All staff employed in school must receive face to face annual safeguarding and child protection training from the DSL via the Safeguarding Refresher presentation (created centrally by the RSL), usually at the commencement of the academic year, in addition to any other presentation/information that the DSL has prepared for the school. \This is mandatory and must be recorded on the school Training Log.